-Data has a better idea™ - Learn why and how machine learning can discover new ideas with your data
+Data has a better idea™ - Learn why & how machine learning can discover new ideas with your data.

-As you might have guessed we are so passionate about data and believe it has its own ideas that it is in fact our registered trademark tagline Data has a better Idea™.
-At HIVERY it has actually been our philosophy from the day we started.
-You can learn more about this in the section: So, why HIVERY?
+As you might have guessed, we are so passionate about data and believe it has its own ideas that it is, in fact, our registered trademark tagline Data has a better Idea™.
+At HIVERY, it has actually been our philosophy from the day we started.
+You can learn more about our journey here.
+Why HIVERY?
 We are just different.

 Why is “data” in Data has a better idea™ in important?

-Machine learning can detect epilepsy in children, with a 73% success rate.
-This test method wasn't applicable to children's developing brains until now.
+Machine learning can detect epilepsy in children with a 73% success rate.
+This test method was previously inapplicable to children's developing brains.

-Machine learning, a sub-area of Artificial intelligence (AI) is actually the Computer Science discipline that looks at algorithms that “experience” data to find new ideas.
-More specifically it's the practice of machine learning algorithms that finds patterns and connections that human intelligence can't.
-In fact, data is so important now that it is the competitive differentiator for successful companies.
-You might have heard expressions like data is the new oil or data is the new currency or data is the new gold!
+Machine learning, a subfield of Artificial Intelligence (AI), is the Computer Science discipline that examines algorithms that “experience” data to find new insights.
+More specifically, it's the practice of machine learning algorithms that discover patterns and connections beyond human intelligence.
+Data is so significant now that it has become the competitive differentiator for successful companies.
+You might have heard expressions like "data is the new oil," "data is the new currency," or "data is the new gold!"

-Keep reading to learn about how data has a better idea for business intelligence and decision making.
+Continue reading to learn how "Data has a better idea" impacts business intelligence and decision-making.